jbppt/Encampment-mgmt-in-Oakland/README.md

 Designate low-sensitivity areas, where enforcement will not be prioritized.
 See https://www.oaklandca.gov/topics/encampment-management-team.

 I created this stacked bar in chart using data taken from the City of Oakland Data Hub to show the share of high sensitivity and low sensitive areas per defined district.
-Data was parsed using Python Pandas from strings in a CSV file, before being converted to an excel file.
+Data was parsed using Python Pandas from strings in a CSV file, before being converted to an excel file for Tableau visualization.

 Data is from https://www.oaklandca.gov/topics/encampment-management-team.